NotHGM/Plutainer/README.md

   * IW5 (Call of Duty: Modern Warfare 3) - `iw5mp`
 * **IW4x:** (Call of Duty: Modern Warfare 2) - `iw4x`

-The container handles the installation and updates of Wine, Plutonium, and IW4x launchers, and sets up a non-root user for enhanced security.
-It determines which game server to run based on the environment variables provided.
+The container includes the installation of Wine, Plutonium, and IW4x launchers, and sets up a non-root user for enhanced security.

 ## Prerequisites